 Rescuing a Pointer

-Pointer Rescue provides information on Pointers available for adoption across the U.S. You can also search the listings on Petfinder to find Pointers and Pointer mixes in all-breed rescues and shelters.
+Pointer Rescue provides information on Pointers available for adoption across the United States.
+You can also search the listings on Petfinder and Save-a-Rescue to find Pointers and Pointer mixes in all-breed rescues and shelters.

 How Can You Tell if Your Dog Is a Pointer Mix?

-Some common Pointer mixes which often come from less reputable breeders are Lab Pointer mixes, English Springer Spaniel Pointer mixes, Pointer Pit Bull mixes, Beagle Pointer mixes and Pointer Golden Retriever mixes.
-Pointers share a similar look to the German Shorthaired Pointer as well as similar physique to many athletic breeds like American Pit Bull Terriers and Greyhounds so it can be easy to mistake them with other breeds.
-Another way adopters will determine if a dog is a Pointer mix is if it "points" although you can see this behavior with many breeds of dogs so it's not an absolute.
+Some common Pointer mixes that often come from less reputable breeders are Labrador Retriever-Pointer mixes, English Springer Spaniel-Pointer mixes, Pointer-Pit Bull mixes, Beagle-Pointer mixes and Pointer-Golden Retriever mixes.
+Pointers share a similar look to the German Shorthaired Pointer as well as a similar physique to many athletic breeds, so it can be easy to mistake them with other breeds.
+Another way adopters will determine if a dog is a Pointer mix is if it "points," although you can see this behavior with many breeds of dogs, so it's not an absolute.
 The best way to determine if you have a Pointer mix is through a DNA test.

 Is the Pointer the Right Dog For You?

-Pointers are extremely intelligent, loyal dogs who can be a great companion for the proper owner.
-This could be the breed for you if you're a jogger or runner, or are active daily in outdoor sports, this could be the breed for you.
-Sedentary dog owners are not the best choice, unless you're looking for a dog that will get you out and exercising every day to enhance your health, a Pointer will certainly do the trick.
+Pointers are clever, loyal dogs who can make a wonderful companion for the proper owner.
+This could be the breed for you if you're a jogger or runner, or if you participate in outdoor sports on a regular basis.
+If you're looking for a dog that will get you out and exercising every day to enhance your health, a Pointer will certainly do the trick.